Main Content

 minMatch = endmembers(:,maxidx);

 Plot the reference spectrum, maximum similarity test spectrum, and the minimum similarity test spectrum.
 The test spectrum with the minimum score has the highest similarity to the reference endmember.
-On the other hand, the test spectrum with maximum score has the highest spectral variability and characterises the spectral behaviour of two different materials.
+On the other hand, the test spectrum with maximum score has the highest spectral variability and characterises the spectral behavior of two different materials.

 figure